-A scheduled risk inventory was performed in both the first and second half of the 2019 fiscal year.
-Extensive risk workshops were conducted in the second half of 2019 in parallel with the risk inventory.
-The changes described in the section entitled Changes to the Risk Management System were applied for the first time in the second half of 2019.
-The resulting risk report was presented to the Management Board and the Audit Committee.
-There were no unscheduled ad hoc risk reports in the 2019 fiscal year.
+A scheduled risk inventory was performed in both the first and second half of the 2020 fiscal year.
+In the second half of 2020, the risk inventory process was supported by extensive risk workshops aimed at identifying and assessing ESG (Environmental, Social, Governance) risks.
+This move reflects the realignment of Vonovia’s corporate strategy in the second half of 2020.
+The risk report was presented to the Management Board and the Audit Committee.
+There were no unscheduled ad hoc risk reports in the 2020 fiscal year.

 Overall Assessment of the Risk Situation

 In the interest of the company’s key stakeholders – customers, employees, suppliers, investors and society – Vonovia pursues a conservative strategy that focuses on security and sustainability.
 In addition, both the business model and the diversified capital market instruments used by Vonovia ensure that we have the greatest possible degree of independence from economic fluctuations.